iotexproject/iotex-docs/docs/developer/dapp-starter/introduction.md

 ---
-title: Overview
+title: IoTeX dApp Sample
 ---

-# IoTeX dApp Starter
+# IoTeX dApp Sample

 Building any new project from scratch can be intimidating: if you are undecided about where to start and what libraries you need for your IoTeX dApp, you can use the IoTeX Sample dApp as a starting point.
 Here are the features you’ll find in the starter out-of-box: